-A Hindu religious leader who founded the Arya Samaj, a Hindu reform movements of the Vedic tradition.
+A Hindu religious leader Maharshi Dayanand Saraswati founded the Arya Samaj, a Hindu reform movement of the Vedic tradition.
 Arya Samaj is an Indian religious movement that promotes values and practices based on the infallibility of the Vedas.

 He emphasized the Vedic ideals of brahmacharya and devotion to God.
-Among Swami Dayananda Saraswati’s contribution are his promoting of the equal rights for women, such as the right to education and reading of Indian scriptures, and his intuitive commentary on the Vedas from Vedic Sanskrit in Sanskrit as well as Hindi so that common man might be able to read them.
-Swami Dayananda Saraswati was first to give the word of Swadeshi long before Mahatma Gandhi.
+Among Swami Dayananda Saraswati’s contributions is his promotion of equal rights for women, such as the right to education and reading of Indian scriptures, and his intuitive commentary on the Vedas from Vedic Sanskrit in Sanskrit as well as Hindi so that the common man might be able to read them.
+Swami Dayananda Saraswati was the first to give the word of Swadeshi long before Mahatma Gandhi.

-Dayanand Saraswati is noted to have thoroughly studied about religions other than Hinduism, such as Islam, Buddhism, Jainism, Christianity, Sikhism, and others.
-Swami Dayanand Saraswati positively made revolution in the socio-political fabric not only of the Indians but of the whole mankind
+Dayanand Saraswati is noted to have thoroughly studied religions other than Hinduism, such as Islam, Buddhism, Jainism, Christianity, Sikhism, and others.
+Swami Dayanand Saraswati positively made a revolution in the socio-political fabric not only of the Indians but of the whole of mankind.

 For the first time in the history of India, the Vedas were printed in India under his patronage.
 Personally, his most important work was Satyartha Prakasha (The Light of Truth).
 In 1883, Swami Dayanand left his body after an eventful life.
 His followers started a Dayanand Anglo-Vedic (DAV) School and College in Lahore (now in Pakistan) in 1886.
 This DAV movement has carried forward his work since then and now has over 750 institutions under one umbrella.